Beata Baranowska | Quality Assurance | 27.04.2022

 A true story… August 1, 2012, in Jersey City, USA.
 Knight Capital Group, an American financial company, launches software for automatic trading on the stock exchange.
 The system begins to throw money around.
 The problem is diagnosed by employees after just 44 minutes.
 The company lost $440 million worldwide, or $10 million for every minute of the system malfunction… How could this happen?
 Simple errors – the programmer entered the wrong code path, and there was no QA during the software production process.
+Read the article to learn why your organization needs QA activities, what Quality Assurance (QA) is and what are the main benefits thereof.

-What trends are shaping the market where software testers and quality management teams will be in high demand?
+What trends are shaping the market where software testers and QA activities will be in high demand?
 Capgemini, which has studied trends in its “Predictions 2021: Quality Assurance and testing” report, even mentions the “need for speed” in terms of digital product delivery.
 Market dynamics and accelerated digital transformation in companies (as many as 25 times over, according to a report by McKinsey) mean that the role of Time to Market is growing, and no company wants to have to choose between product quality and the speed of project implementation.

 As such, the following trends will be more important than ever before when it comes to ensuring the quality of software: